 The most likely cause of decay in stone is by water.
 Careful attention must therefore be paid to identifying and, as appropriate, the rectification of any defective rainwater outlets, pipes or flashing.
 Particular attention needs to be paid to areas where water is allowed to pool then evaporate, leaving behind the dirt and the potentially damaging salts.

 Bird fouling should be discouraged by the installation of anti-bird devices.
 The growth of algae and lichen can be limited where appropriate by the application of Biocides.

 Rust staining and similar contamination caused by external ferrous items (e.g. signs and guard rails) should be investigated and the cause of the problem tackled.

 Impact damage caused by external forces such as window cleaning equipment, vehicles etc, must be identified and rectified.

-The Stone Federation is producing a guidance document on the Cleaning of Façades will be available at http://www.stone-federationgb.org.uk/Publications.aspx.
+The Stone Federation has produced a guidance document on the Cleaning of Façades is available here.

 All building materials require regular maintenance.
 The design of the building and its geological location will dictate the cleaning cycles required.
 The British Standard BS 8298 recommends cleaning every 5 to 10 years.

 Buildings cleaned more regularly will benefit from not requiring more severe treatment by such techniques as grit blasting and chemicals.
 Atmospheric pollution, especially particulate emissions from diesel vehicle exhausts, will in time lead to the surface soiling of many building materials, both on new construction and older buildings recently cleaned.

 External cleaning may coincide with other building component maintenance such as painting, when shared access will be available.
 Cleaning may involve the use of specialist plant and/or hazardous chemicals and must only be undertaken by an experienced specialist contractor.